Aerial view of The Breakers where it's outlined

 by | Mar 17, 2012

-Rooms based on two people (360 sq. ft.) are $160–$180.
-Suites (480 sq. ft.) are $205–$300 and aren’t worth the upgrade unless you need space for more people, as they can accommodate up to five.
-We were told everyone pays rack rates here.
+Rooms are 360 sq. ft.
+Suites are 480 sq. ft. and aren’t worth the upgrade unless you need space for more people, as they can accommodate up to five people.
+We were told that everyone pays listed rates on their website—which have barely changed on our many, many, many visits—so this time they get a Solid Gold Value.

 Address